-Who thinks about retirement in their 20s?
-The answer—you should.
-If you’re a 20-something or have a child in that age group, the bottom line is this—if you start now, and you save consistently, you’ll reach retirement with enough money to live comfortably plus have enough to do what you never had the time or money to do in your working years.
+Who thinks about retirement in their twenties?
+You should.
+You’ll reach retirement with enough money to live comfortably if you’re 20-something and you start saving now and you save consistently.
+You'll have enough money to do the things you never had the time to do during your working years.
 But first, you need a strategy.

 The 401(k) is based on section 401(k) of the IRS tax code.
 It allows you to invest money into an account earmarked for retirement without paying taxes on the gains until you reach retirement age.
-Alternatively, another type of 401(k) allows you to pay taxes on the money now at your current (most likely) lower tax rate instead of later when your salary is much higher.
+Another type of 401(k) allows you to pay taxes on the money at your current and most likely lower tax rate now instead of later when your salary may be much higher.

-A 401(k) is only offered through an employer and often they will match your contributions up to a certain limit.
+A 401(k) plan is only available through an employer.
+The company will often match your contributions up to a certain limit.
 Contribute enough to get the full match if your company offers a 401(k) with this type of arrangement.
 You can start your own 401(k) under your registered company name if you're self-employed.

-The advantage of a 401(k) over other retirement savings accounts is that the yearly limit is higher.
-You won’t reach your retirement goals without that higher limit but keep in mind that there are specific rules you have to follow with this money or face steep financial penalties.
-Read more about the rules surrounding a 401(k) here.
+The advantage of a 401(k) over other retirement savings accounts is that the yearly contribution limit is higher.
+But there are specific rules you must follow with this money or you'll face steep financial penalties.

 Start an IRA